-I’ve been trying out a set of the Seymour Duncan Phat Cat pickups recently, and I’ve gotta say: they really got it right on these.
+I’ve been trying out a set of the Seymour Duncan Phat Cat pickups recently, and I have to say: they really got it right on these.
 When I started this blog, for some reason I decided to add the links at the bottom first.
 When I was researching the Harmony-Central reviews, I started to read the first review.
-The more I read the review, I kept thinking to myself: “wow, this guy sounds like he has had the exact same experiences as me… and he seems to have the same sense of humor as me… wow, I really agree with the way this guy approaches his review on these Phat Cat pickups and the kind of feedback he is giving….this is bizzare!”
+The more I read the review, the more I kept thinking to myself: “wow, this guy sounds like he has had the exact same experiences as me… and he seems to have the same sense of humor as me… wow, I really agree with the way this guy approaches his review on these Phat Cat pickups and the kind of feedback he is giving… this is bizzare!”

 Continue reading “Seymour Duncan – Phat Cat Pickups”

 Mini Humbucker pickups offer you the best of both worlds; they are humbucking (i.e. no 60-cycle hum), they are capable of great chime and clarity when you play clean, and when you use a lot of drive, they sound fantiastic.
 They will never sound quite the same as a full-sized humbucker, but they have a fullness and grit all their own.
 You really have to experiment with Mini Humbucker pickups and find the ones that are best for you, but it is worth the effort.